Ways to Approach the High-Functioning Alcoholic in Your Life

 Posted Jun 03, 2009

-Being an HFA affects every aspects of that individual's life - but they are often unable to see this truth until they get sober.
+Being an HFA affects every aspect of that individual's life—but they are often unable to see this truth until they get sober.
 In terms of family life and friends, there is also the problem of "secondary" denial that loved ones may have about an HFA by not believing that they are "real" alcoholics.
 This powerful sense of denial also prevents the loved ones of HFAs from intervening.
-HFAs may provide the main source of income for a family and therefore, the spouse or partner may not feel that they have the leverage to persuade the HFA to get help.
+HFAs may provide the main source of income for a family and therefore the spouse or partner may not feel that they have the leverage to persuade the HFA to get help.

 In terms of intimate relationships, many spouses or romantic partners have reported that they experience difficulty connecting emotionally with the HFA.
 Alcohol is the HFA's best friend and it is hard for anyone to compete with that relationship.
-In addition, these loves ones will report that while the HFA may provide for the family financially, that they are not able to be supportive emotionally for their romantic partner nor for their children.
-Alcoholism corrodes relationships and this can happen in a subtle manner over time, but can ultimately damage and destroy families.
+In addition, these loved ones will report that while the HFA may provide for the family financially, that they are not able to be supportive emotionally.
+Alcoholism corrodes relationships.
+This can happen in a subtle manner over time, but can ultimately damage and destroy families.

-So what should a loved one of an HFA do?
+So what should the loved one of an HFA do?

 Sometimes an HFA many become defensive and express that they are unwilling to seek help for their drinking.
-He or she may not believe that they are alcoholic and believe require more concrete evidence of being alcoholic in order to even consider getting sober (you can refer to my last blog "Social Drinkers, Problem Drinkers and High-Functioning Alcoholics: Differences and Warning Signs" for help in determining what type of drinker the individual is).
-You may also suggest that they visit the "Rethinking Drinking" online assessment by the NIAAA and if necessary, try to set low risk drinking limits for themselves through this online program (http://rethinkingdrinking.niaaa.nih.gov/).
-If the HFA is not able to adhere to low risk drinking limits (ie, no more than 3 drinks in a sitting, no more than 2 times a week), his or her lack of control over drinking may become clear and he or she may become more open to seeking help.
+He or she may not believe that they are alcoholic and believe that they require more concrete evidence of being alcoholic in order to even consider getting sober.
+You may also suggest that they visit the "Rethinking Drinking" online assessment by the NIAAA and if necessary, try to set low-risk drinking limits for themselves through this online program.
+If the HFA is not able to adhere to low-risk drinking limits (i.e., no more than three drinks in a sitting, no more than two times a week), his or her lack of control over drinking may become clear and he or she may become more open to seeking help.